5 Things to Check on Every Cabinet Refinishing Bid

 Quick Verification Checklist

 - Ask: what topcoat system are you using?
-(Looking for: Italian 2K polyurethane)
+(Looking for: two-component 2K polyurethane)

 - Ask: can I see the written warranty document?
 (Looking for: 5-year, written, specific terms)